 Add To Favorites

 Dutch artist M.C.
 Escher experimented with a lot of different tricks in his art.
-He challenges you to figure out what is the real subject and what is the background.
-Take a look at his work!
+Students figure out what is the real subject and what is the background by looking at his work!

 Escher created art with a mathematical shape called a tessellation.
-To create your own template for a tessellation, cut a 2 1/2-inch (6.4 cm) square of oaktag with Crayola® Scissors.
+To create a template for a tessellation, cut a 2 1/2-inch (6.4 cm) square of oaktag with Crayola® Scissors.

 Place the top straight edge of the cut-out piece along the bottom straight edge of the original square.
 Tape the two pieces together.

 Turn the entire piece one-quarter turn.
 Inside the original square, draw another curvy line from what is now the top, back around to the top again.
 Cut out the new section.
-Tape it to the new bottom edge to make your template.
-What shapes do you see when you look at your template?
+Tape it to the new bottom edge to make the template.
+What shapes are seen when looking at the template?

-Decide what details you need to draw inside your shape so people can understand what your object is.
-Draw these shapes the same in all of your tessellated shapes.
+Decide what details are needed to draw inside the shape so people can understand what the object is.
+Draw these shapes the same in all of the tessellated shapes.

-Challenge your classmates to find the background of your picture--there is none!
-Compare your designs to Escher’s.
+Challenge classmates to find the background of the picture--there is none!
+Students compare their designs to Escher’s.
 How are they similar?
 Different?